foxintheloop/UpTier/README.md

 5. Commit your changes (`git commit -m 'Add amazing feature'`)
 6. Push to the branch (`git push origin feature/amazing-feature`)
 7. Open a Pull Request

+### Help Wanted: macOS & Linux Testing

+UpTier is currently only tested on Windows.
+If you're on macOS or Linux, we'd love your help testing and reporting any platform-specific issues!

 ## License